Vladdy-1988/MedLink-Marketplace/replit.md

   - ✅ **Client-Side Routing**: Enabled React Router (wouter) to handle navigation on production site
   - ✅ **All Routes Working**: Homepage, providers, services, about, and all other pages now accessible
 - **Homepage Layout Optimization (August 2025)**: Streamlined homepage design by removing workflow section per user preference for cleaner, more focused layout.
-  - ✅ **Removed "How MedLink Works" Section**: Deleted the 4-step workflow section (Search & Browse, Book Appointment, Receive Care, Rate & Review) from homepage
+  - ✅ **Removed "How MedLink Works" Section**: Deleted the 4-step workflow section from both Landing and Home pages
-  - ✅ **Simplified Layout**: Homepage now focuses on hero section, featured providers, and insurance coverage information
-  - ✅ **Modern Background Redesign**: Completely redesigned hero section background from photo-based to modern gradient design with layered gradients, geometric shapes, and subtle medical theming while maintaining Apple-inspired aesthetic
+  - ✅ **Modern Background Redesign**: Completely redesigned hero section background from photo-based to modern gradient design with layered gradients, geometric shapes, and subtle medical theming
+  - ✅ **Updated Branding**: Changed title to "Premium Healthcare at Your Doorstep" with emerald green accent color
+  - ✅ **Fixed Display Issue**: Resolved confusion between Landing page (non-authenticated users) and Home page (authenticated users) - both now updated with modern design
+  - ✅ **Simplified Layout**: Pages now focus on hero section, featured providers, and insurance coverage information
 - **Improved Logged-Out User Experience (August 2025)**: Enhanced messaging clarity for non-authenticated users across all provider interaction features.
   - ✅ **Clear Button Text**: Updated "Message Provider" and "Schedule Consultation" buttons to show "Sign In to Message" and "Sign In to Schedule" for logged-out users
   - ✅ **Better Toast Messages**: Improved notification text to be more helpful and specific ("Please sign in to message this healthcare provider and get a personalized quote")